 Assuming you do... forget everything you know about it!

-Well, while it might be an effective metric when it comes to product or even blog pages, you won’t need it when dealing with a knowledge base.
+Well, while it might be an effective metric when it comes to product or even blog pages, you won’t need it when dealing with your knowledge base solution.

 Anyone who taught you about creating content, optimizing user experience on your website etc. will tell you this:

 REDUCE YOUR BOUNCE RATE!!! ✘

 But when writing a knowledge base or kb article what you want to do is more like:

 INCREASE YOUR BOUNCE RATE!

 When creating regular content, you want to lead your reader through the article and you want to make them take additional actions on your website after they read it.

 However, if they don’t do any of that you want them to click on related articles to generate more page views, reduce your bounce rate and increase the time spent on your website.

 But with a knowledge base, it’s totally opposite.
 Higher bounce rate and lower average time spent on a kb article means that it works perfectly – your users are finding their answers very quickly.